Agnes O'Farrelly: Writing

-O'Farrelly wrote in both Irish and English, often under the pseudonym 'Uan Uladh'.
-Prose works include The Reign of Humbug (1900), Leabhar an Athar Eoghan (1903), Filidheacht Sheagháin Uí Neachtain (1911), and her novels Grádh agus Crádh (1901), An Cneamhaire (1902) and the travelogue Smaointe ar Árainn (1902).
-Poetry includes Out of the depths (1921) and Áille an Domhain (1927).
+O'Farrelly wrote in both Irish and English, often under the pseudonym 'Uan Uladh' (lit.
+'Lamb of Ulster', punning on her name, Agnes, which is sometimes incorrectly thought to mean 'lamb' due to confusion with Latin agnus — the name is actually from Greek Ἁγνή Hagnḗ, 'pure, holy').
+Prose works include The Reign of Humbug (1900), Leabhar an Athar Eoghan ('Father Eoghan's Book', 1903), Filidheacht Sheagháin Uí Neachtain ('Poetry of Seán Ó Neachtain', 1911), and her novels Grádh agus Crádh ('Love and Suffering', 1901), An Cneamhaire ('The Knave', 1902) and the travelogue Smaointe ar Árainn ('Thoughts on Aran', 1902).
+Poetry includes Out of the depths (1921) and Áille an Domhain ('Beauty of the World', 1927).

 O'Farrelly recorded her experiences on Inis Meáin which would later form the basis of her travelogue Smaointe Ar Árainn.
 The importance of this travelogue lies less in its linguistic features than in the access it provides to the life of women and children on the island, access that the more celebrated account of Synge does not provide.
 It is also a document which offers significant insight into the aims and aspirations of O'Farrelly herself and of her beloved Gaelic League: it serves as a platform from which O'Farrelly's belief in equality for women is projected; it depicts the modus operandi used by the Gaelic League to promote its ideology on Inis Meáin; and it reveals the manner in which the League's so-called 'Irish-Ireland' principles were assimilated by the islanders.

 Out of the Depths (1921) is a collection of political poetry, composed in reaction to the Irish War of Independence, and it displays how O'Farrelly comes to terms with an Ireland far from her ideal.
 It portrays the dystopian nature of English power, as O'Farrelly sees it, juxtaposed with the light, spirituality, purity, truth, hope and unity of Ireland, which could enable its future salvation.
 The overall propagandist purpose of the collection is to offer hope to the demoralised Irish people. Áille an Domhain (1927), produced in a climate of relative stability, reveals a romantic utopianism, and celebrates a return to a harmonious rhythm of life, uninterrupted by the unnatural nature of war.

+Legacy

+A documentary film on her life, entitled Uan Uladh and presented by Clíodhna Ní Chorráin, aired on TG4 in 2024.